 As the summer comes to close and pre-season games for fall sports start up, two words strike fear in the hearts of managers: Fantasy Football.
 In the next few days, millions of people will gather to pick their players for their Fantasy Draft.
-Over the course of the following 17 weeks, league participants will be researching, building and managing their teams, as well as watching every Sunday, Monday and Thursday nights to see if their players are scoring touchdowns, making tackles and getting interceptions.
+Over the course of the following 17 weeks, league participants will be researching, building and managing their teams, as well as watching every Sunday, Monday and Thursday nights.
 Sounds like a great way to spend free time, but what happens when Fantasy Football becomes a priority over your job?

 Your company may block certain sports websites or pass around memos regarding the issue, but the reality is that fantasy players will find a way.
-Whether on their personal phones or tablets, in the breakroom or in the bathroom stalls, if a trade is on the line, they’re going to make it happen.
+Whether on their personal phones or tablets, if a trade is on the line, they’re going to make it happen.
 You’ve really got two options here:

 In both options, you’re doing something really important: getting your employees excited about working for you.
 In the world of employee engagement, that’s a real touchdown.